Dwarf Fortress: First release (2006)

 Adams began working on Dwarf Fortress in October 2002, estimating that the project would take two months, but suspended development soon after, in order to finish his previous work, Armok.
 He explained that it began like the 1982 arcade game Dig Dug.
 The Adams brothers started the Bay 12 Games company, launching its website and releasing their games online.
 Armok became harder to maintain due to him focusing on adding features to Dwarf Fortress instead, in addition to its inferior code and 3D graphics.
 By 2004, Adams announced on his website that he would be switching his main project to Dwarf Fortress after he struggled to continue working on it.
 Adams explained that it would be a simulation game with dwarves but kept Adventurer mode as a surprise feature, which was revealed during its release.
 At that time, his fan base consisted of a few dozen people and more came in when he made this announcement.
 He put up a PayPal button after a request from a fan; similarly, a subscriber system was added later.
 In the next five months, they made around $300, which brought in only enough to cover the site's $20 hosting cost.
-He dubbed the game Slaves to Armok, God of Blood II: Dwarf Fortress; Adams explained that it was a sequel because it continued to work on much of Armok's code but said its cumbersome name was mostly "for kicks."
+He dubbed the game Slaves to Armok, God of Blood II: Dwarf Fortress; Adams explained that it was a sequel because it continued to work toward many of Armok's development goals but said its cumbersome name was mostly "for kicks".

 Adams decided to focus on the game's development full-time during his first year of his math post-doctorate at Texas A&M in 2006.
 The university offered him $50,000 if he would stay another year.
 Adams agreed and commented on this, "I woke up the morning after I gave notice, like, I can actually make this work."
 Later, Adams expected he would use his $15,000 savings for a year and then have to get a job in order to support himself because the game had not been released yet.
-Development continued until 8 August 2006, when the first alpha version (version 0.21.93.19a) was released.
+Development continued until August 8, 2006, when the first alpha version (version 0.21.93.19a) was released.
 Donations reached $800–1,000 in the following months, an average that increased gradually until they were financially stable.
 He then decided to solely rely on donations.